Network Settings

 Having completed the initial install and rebooted the device you will again be presented with the GRUB boot menu.

 The next step is to configure the network options and give the server a fixed IP address.
-This can be achieved from the console but it is much easier from the GUI.
-In your favourite web browser enter the URL in the console mesage in my case 192.168.0.63.
-You may get a certificate worning at this point.
+This can be achieved from the console, but it is much easier from the GUI.
+In your favourite web browser, enter the URL in the console message, in my case, 192.168.0.160.
+You may get a certificate warning at this point.
 Just ignore this and continue.

-Click on the pencil next to the active network interface, in this case eno1.
-Deselect DHCP and then click Add.
+Click on the ellipsis “⋮” next to the active network interface, in this case ens3.
+Then select Edit.
+Select “Define Static IP Addresses” and then click Add.
 You need to identify an unused IP address on your network.
 In a console you could use Ping for this.
 It should be an address that is not included in your DHCP range.
-I have chosen 192.168.0.20 with the CIDR network mask of /24.
+I have chosen 192.168.0.31 with the CIDR network mask of /24.
 This should match the CIDR in your existing network settings.

-As you can see I have entered 192.168.0.2 which is the IP address of my Pi-Hole that I use for DNS.
+For the first Nameserver you can see I have entered 192.168.0.2 which is the IP address of my first Pi-Hole that I use for DNS.
 If you have a local DNS use that.
 Other alternatives are:

 Google 8.8.8.8 and 8.8.4.4